Multigrade Neural Network Approximation: MGDL algorithm and experiments

 \subsubsection{Training protocol, data, and MGDL architectures}

 All experiments are implemented in PyTorch and optimized using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14}.
 Training is conducted in single precision by minimizing the mean-squared error (MSE).
-Network parameters are initialized using PyTorch’s default uniform initialization $\mathcal{U}(-\sqrt{k},\sqrt{k})$ with $k$ being set as the reciprocal of the input feature dimension, applied to both weights and biases.
+Network parameters are initialized using PyTorch’s default uniform initialization $\mathcal{U}(-\sqrt{\kappa},\sqrt{\kappa})$ with $\kappa$ being set as the reciprocal of the input feature dimension, applied to both weights and biases.
+Each experiment is repeated over \(32\) independent random-seed trials.
+For each trial, we first take the base-10 logarithm of each recorded error, and then compute the mean and standard deviation across trials.
+In Figures~\ref{fig:error:MGDL} and~\ref{fig:error:MGDL:vs:base}, the curves show the mean and the translucent envelopes indicate one standard deviation.
+Table~\ref{tab:final:error:MGDL:vs:base} reports the final errors as mean \(\pm\) standard deviation.

 For the one-dimensional experiment, $10{,}000$ training samples are drawn independently from the uniform distribution on $[-1,1]$ and trained with mini-batch size $400$.
 Test errors are evaluated using $3{,}000$ fresh samples drawn from the same distribution.
 For the two-dimensional experiment, training is performed on a uniform Cartesian grid of size $500\times500$ over $[-1,1]^2$ with mini-batch size $1{,}000$.
 Test errors are computed using $90{,}000$ points sampled independently and uniformly from $[-1,1]^2$.